adamchainz/sound-resynthesis/README.md

 The main entry point is `adj08/MainMatch.java` but there are also some other utilities, e.g. to play back dumped `javaobj` files containing generated synthesizers, in `adj08/tests/` and `adj08/utilities`.

+There are some example resyntheses in `demos` - for example, `oboe-original.wav` is the wav file as given to the system, and `oboe-resynthesis.wav` is the same note played by the best matched synthesizer from the genetic algorithm.